tomas/needle/README.md

 Request options
 ---------------

- - `timeout`   : Returns error if no response received in X milisecs.
+ - `open_timeout`: Returns error if connection takes longer than X milisecs to establish.
 Defaults to `10000` (10 secs). `0` means no timeout.
+Aliased as `timeout`.
- - `follow`    : Number of redirects to follow. `false` means don't follow any (default), `true` means 10.
+ - `follow_max`  : Number of redirects to follow.
+Defaults to `0`.
+Aliased to `follow`.
+See below for more redirect options.
  - `multipart`   : Enables multipart/form-data encoding.
 Defaults to `false`.
 Use it when uploading files.
  - `proxy`       : Forwards request through HTTP(s) proxy.
-Eg. `proxy: 'http://proxy.server.com:3128'`
+Eg. `proxy: 'http://user:pass@proxy.server.com:3128'`.
  - `agent`       : Uses an http.Agent of your choice, instead of the global, default one.
  - `headers`     : Object containing custom HTTP headers for request.
 Overrides defaults described below.
  - `auth`        : Determines what to do with provided username/password.
 Options are `auto`, `digest` or `basic` (default). `auto` will detect the type of authentication depending on the response headers.
  - `json`        : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.

 Response options
 ----------------

- - `decode`    : Whether to decode the text responses to UTF-8, if Content-Type header shows a different charset.
+ - `decode_response` : Whether to decode the text responses to UTF-8, if Content-Type header shows a different charset.
 Defaults to `true`.
+Aliased as `decode`.
- - `parse`     : Whether to parse XML or JSON response bodies automagically.
+ - `parse_response`  : Whether to parse XML or JSON response bodies automagically.
 Defaults to `true`.
+Aliased as `parse`.
  - `output`          : Dump response output to file.
 This occurs after parsing and charset decoding is done.

 Note: To stay light on dependencies, Needle doesn't include the `xml2js` module used for XML parsing.
 To enable it, simply do `npm install xml2js`.